Adaymesa/CV/README.md

 ## Who is Aday Mesa?

-I am a junior software developer, future dad and also a traveller who is eager of knowledge and new challenges.
-I am positive minded, flexible and emphatic.
-Code wise, maintainability and simplicity are my two best friends, always followed by the industry best practices.
-I believe in lifelong learning as a way of life.
-I am not seeking for just a job, I am looking for the opportunity to bring value and keep learning. **I am available 1st July, 2016**.
+I am a junior software developer, soon-to-be dad, and traveller who is eager for knowledge and new challenges.
+I am positive minded, flexible, and emphatic.
+In terms of code, I strive for maintainability and simplicity, and always follow the industry best practices.
+I believe in continuous learning as a way of life and am not seeking merely a job, but an opportunity where I can bring value and keep learning.

 ## Skills

 **I work well in teams.** <br />
-I feel really comfortable working with more people.
-For the Makers Academy final project, I was part of a four-person team where everyone felt involved and got to know every part of the project.
-To achieve it we used a strong agile approach and version control tools as GitHub and Waffle.
-Having 2 weeks to finalise the project, we had our MVP deployed in Heroku within 4 days.
+I feel really comfortable working within a team of people.
+For the Makers Academy final project, I was part of a 4 person team, spread across 3 different countries, where English was a second language for all of us.
+Despite the differing languages and locations, everyone felt involved and contributed to every part of the project.
+To achieve the end result, we adopted a strong agile approach and used version control tools, such as GitHub and Waffle.
+We had 2 weeks to finalise the project, but were able to deploy our MVP on Heroku within 4 days.

 **I am relentless.** <br />
-I am a hard-worker and highly motivated person.
-Many people call me crazy, but I have been able to work 30 hours a week a the same time of doing a boot camp as MA.
-Is not something to be proud, but I have done it!
+I am a hard-worker and a highly motivated person.
+I was unable to give up work during the Makers Academy bootcamp, and so not only did I pair from 9.30am - 6pm each day, (as well as solo work during the weekend) but I also worked 30 hours a week!
+When my Makers Academy colleagues found out I was doing this, they said I was crazy, but were very impressed as I never missed a pairing session and I am proud of what I was able to achieve.

 **I adapt easily.** <br />
-During the last 2 years I have lived and worked in 3 different countries, met a lot of new people and the luck to submerge in their culture.
-Also during the 7 months that I was living in Brussels I have been hosting travellers in my house, sharing breakfast, lunch or dinner with people from different countries, cultures, backgrounds, races or ethnics.
-And the best of it, I LOVED IT!
+During the last 2 years I have lived and worked in 3 different countries, met a lot of new people, and have been lucky enough to submerge myself in their cultures.
+During the 7 months that I was living in Brussels, I hosted travellers in my house; sharing breakfast, lunch or dinner with people from different countries, cultures, backgrounds, races and ethnicities.
+Despite this being a job, I loved every second of it and gained a great deal from the experience.

 **I learn fast.** <br />
-I have worked in the final project for MA with technologies that I never used before, and in a language that I started to learn the 3 weeks previously.
-Also I have been able to grasp so many concepts weekly, which has converted me in a sort of devourer of knowledge.
+For the Makers Academy final project, I worked with technologies that I had never used before, and coded in a language that I had only started learning 3 weeks prior.
+Throughout the 12 weeks, I was exposed to new concepts weekly and was kept constantly at the limits of my comfort zone.
+As a result I have been converted into a devourer of knowledge!

 ## Projects